Connect with us!

 Address: 70 Fort Hill Rd, Eastham, MA

-Originally built in the 1860s, the Captain Penniman House offers a glimpse into the lives of this historically-prominent family.
+Originally built in the 1860s, the Captain Penniman House offers a glimpse into the lives of this historically prominent family.
 Discover their struggles, hobbies, and lifestyle in this colorful, quaint home.
-Tours are only offered through the summer.
+Tours are only offered in summer through the Cape Cod National Seashore.
+Stop and have a look on your way to Fort Hill, Coast Guard Beach, or the Salt Pond Visitor Center!

 Cape Cod Maritime Museum